TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Plugin/Index.rst

    Description
-         Use this to have some default CSS styles inserted in the header section of the document.
-Most likely this will provide a default acceptable display from the plugin, but should ideally be cleared and moved to an external stylesheet.
+         Use this to have some default CSS styles inserted in the header section of the document. \_CSS\_DEFAULT\_STYLE outputs a set of default styles, just because an extension is installed.
+Most likely this will provide an acceptable default display from the plugin, but should ideally be cleared and moved to an external stylesheet.

+         This value is for all plugins read by the PageGenerator script when making the header of the document.

+.. _setup-plugin-css-page-style:

+\_CSS\_PAGE\_STYLE
+""""""""""""""""""

+.. container:: table-row

+   Property
+         \_CSS\_PAGE\_STYLE

+   Data type
+         string

+   Description
+         Use this to have some page-specific CSS styles inserted in the header section of the document. \_CSS\_PAGE\_STYLE can be used to render certain styles not just because an extension is installed, but only in a special situation, e.g. some styles will be output, when css_styled_content is installed **and** a textpic element with an image positioned alongside the text is present on the current page.
+         Most likely this will provide an acceptable display from the plugin especially for this page, but should ideally be cleared and moved to an external stylesheet.

          This value is for all plugins read by the PageGenerator script when making the header of the document.